nrwl/nx/docs/shared/tutorials/react-monorepo.md

 export default App;
 ```

-Serving your app (`nx serve react-store`) and then navigating to `/products` should give you the following result:
+Serving your app (`npx nx serve react-store`) and then navigating to `/products` should give you the following result:

 ![products route](/shared/tutorials/react-tutorial-products-route.png)